DawnALewis/Cloggs-Cave/03/Correlation_Fragmentation_Depth.md

-## Correlation test for samples with more than 500 reads
+## Pearson’s correlation coefficient test for samples with more than 500 reads

 ```
 library(tidyverse)